 As you go through your day with your baby, tell her what you’re doing.
 “Let’s find your yellow shirt.
 Here it is!
 Now let’s put your shoes on.
 We’ll go to the grocery store and pick up a few things for dinner.”
 This kind of one-sided conversation may feel silly to you at first, but your baby is learning from every word you say.

 Celebrate every attempt to speak that your child makes.
 Encourage him to use his words whenever possible, and praise him when he does.
 Respond with words of your own so that your baby gets used to what a conversation feels like.

 Keep the speech development milestones in mind, and help your baby learn to speak with books, verbal interaction, and lots of praise.
-Your pediatrician can address any concerns you have about your baby’s speech development and can help diagnose any language problems that your child is encountering.
+Your pediatrician can address any concerns about your baby’s speech development and help diagnose any language problems your child is encountering.
 Before you know it, your child will be having conversations with you!